 By that time, many of the Romans were Christians – and one of their leaders was a Bishop called Valentine.

 He believed that if a man and woman fell in love with each other, they should get married – and so he decided to let soldiers get married in his church, even though it was now against the law.
 The soldiers’ weddings were meant to be kept secret, but as you know, all secrets are hard to keep, and soon the word got out.
 Valentine was arrested and brought before the emperor who demanded that he stop helping soldiers to marry, and instead that he pray to the gods of Rome.
 When he refused, the emperor sentenced him to death.

 While Valentine was in prison, the jailer’s daughter used to bring him his food.
 She was a young woman who unfortunately was blind.
 She and Valentine used to spend long hours talking to each other, and they fell in love.
 One day, Valentine put his hand through the bars of his cell and touched the lids of her closed eyes.
 When she opened them again, she could see.
 It was a miracle.

 Valentine’s execution was set for February the 14th.
 On his last night on earth, he wrote his final message to the girl.
-He signed his love letter, “From Your Valentine”.
-This took place in the year 270, and ever since, lovers has sent each other messages on February the 14th with the same signature.
+He signed his love letter, “From your Valentine”.
+This took place in the year 270, and ever since, lovers have sent each other messages on February the 14th with the same signature.

-In the year 1415, while the French Duke of Orleans was imprisoned in the Tower of London, he wrote a Valentine’s Day poem to his wife It began:
+In the year 1415, while the French Duke of Orleans was imprisoned in the Tower of London, he wrote a Valentine’s Day poem to his wife.

 On St. Valentine’s day, the lovely sun,